basler/pylon-ros-camera/README.md

   The exposure time in microseconds to be set after opening the camera.

 - **gain**
   The target gain in percent of the maximal value the camera supports.
-For USB-Cameras, the gain is in dB, for GigE-Cameras it is given in so called 'device specific units'.
+For USB cameras, the gain is in dB, for GigE cameras it is given in so called 'device specific units'.

 - **gamma**
   Gamma correction of pixel intensity.
 Adjusts the brightness of the pixel values output by the camera's sensor to account for a non-linearity in the human perception of brightness or of the display system (such as CRT).